This Free Crochet pattern teaches you how to Crochet a Thick Pot holder or use it as a Hot pad.

 For this Thick Mesh Pot Holder project you will need:

-YARN: a little bit more than one skein of worsted weight yarn to complete the pair of potholders 4 ply US and 10 ply AU
+- YARN: a little bit more than one skein of worsted weight yarn to complete the pair of potholders 4 ply US and 10 ply AU

-tapestry needle to sew it closed, or you can use your hook to single crochet it closed.
+- tapestry needle to sew it closed, or you can use your hook to single crochet it closed.

-sl st = slip stitch
+sl st = Slip Stitch

-THE TUTORIALS:
+THE VIDEO TUTORIALS:

 RIGHT HANDED VERSION